teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 - - -

-## Back to the Basis for Filing Screen
+## Back to the "Basis for Filing" Screen

-After every line is assigned its filing basis (that is, there is a "1(a)" shown in the far right column for each row), click continue.
+After every line is assigned its filing basis (that is, there is a "1(a)" or "1(b)" shown in the far right column for each row), click continue.

 <a href="/images/tm-app/12-basis-assigned.png"><img src="/images/tm-app/12-basis-assigned.png" ></a>